 America Has Always Had Problems, But One Notion Seems To Always Be The Icing On The Cake.

 The title of this piece comes from my old barber in Detroit.
-During a conversation about politics and Jesse Jackson's chances of winning the presidential nomination, he uttered the famous line.
+During a conversation about politics, he uttered the now famous line.

 "Shut the hell up man, everythang is racist!"